shirishinamdar/shirishinamdar.github.io/_posts/2026-05-09-ufw-firewall-ubuntu.md

 These two commands set the baseline behavior:

-- **Deny incoming** — any inbound packet that does not match an explicit allow rule is dropped at the end of the INPUT chain.
+- **Deny incoming**, any inbound packet that does not match an explicit allow rule is dropped at the end of the INPUT chain.
-- **Allow outgoing** — outbound traffic initiated from the host (DNS, software updates, normal application traffic) is permitted unless a later rule restricts it.
+- **Allow outgoing**, outbound traffic initiated from the host (DNS, software updates, normal application traffic) is permitted unless a later rule restricts it.

 A default-allow ingress policy means any service the host accidentally starts is immediately reachable from any source.
 A default-deny ingress policy inverts that assumption: nothing is reachable until you say so.
 For host hardening this is the only correct default.